 Working with the two dimensional image came with a limitation, all of our computation was done in a pixel based system.
-In order to calculate a picking trajectory, we needed three dimensional image came with a limitation, all of our computation was sional space information of the object.
+In order to calculate a picking trajectory, we needed three dimensional space information of the object.
 Lucky for us, the freenect-launch driver aligned a point cloud with the pixel based image.
 In order to extract the information from the point cloud, we needed another library.
 We chose to use PCL to complete this task.
 PCL is a highly developed point cloud manipulation librairy.
 It could have been used to do the object segmentation completely but, all we needed was to extract cartisian information from specific locations in the point cloud.
 Integrating the PCL library in our project widened the expansion development possibilities of our vision system.